This Quality Adaptive Clothing Helps Older Adults Get Dressed Easily

 Adaptive Nightwear For Seniors

-This adaptive pajama set is great for men, with velcro fastenings on the long sleeved top and pull on bottoms.
-Available up to XX Large, the set can be altered to make it the right fit if needed.
+This adaptive pajama set is great for elderly men, with velcro fastenings on the long sleeved top and pull on bottoms.
+Luke shirt and pull on bottoms PJ set costs £49.96 including VAT.

 Comfortable And Practical Adaptive Underwear For Seniors